 Washburn & McGoldrick’s Intensives workshops are the most effective training and coaching programs for gift officers from the most experienced mentors in educational fundraising.

-Our Intensives—no-nonsense seminars and one-on-one coaching—provides the industry’s leading training and mentoring to advance your team’s skills, confidence, and results.
+Our Intensives—no-nonsense seminars and one-on-one coaching—provide the industry’s leading training and mentoring to advance your team’s skills, confidence, and results.
 Each of our experienced trainers is a former vice president at a nationally recognized college or university with a proven track record in leading, mentoring, and direct fundraising.
 The personalized training we provide is affordable, effective, and dynamic.

 In today’s philanthropic environment, educational leaders are committing significant resources in staff and technology to partner with donors, realize visionary goals, and maximize gift income and engagement.
 Trustees and senior management expect measurable returns on these investments.
 Customized, expert training to boost your gift officers’ top performance and accountability has never been more critical.
 Find out what some of our clients say about our Intensives program on the Testimonials page.